Graduate Research Assistantship: Grassland diversity and disturbance ecology

 The student will be expected to demonstrate or develop proficiency in field sampling and analytical techniques.
 Successful applicants will have a strong academic background, show evidence of independent work in the field and/or lab, and demonstrate a capacity to contribute to a collaborative research environment.

-- Bachelor’s degree in relevant field of biological, environmental, and/or computer sciences.
+- Bachelor’s degree in relevant field of biological or environmental science.

 - Demonstrated ability to work both independently and as part of a team.

 - Valid driver’s license.

 - Authorization to study and work in the United States.